How Many Times Did Adam West Play Batman?

 Batman: The Movie (1966)

 Initially, the film was quite well-received as it was on the same level as the very popular television series.
-Retrospectively, the film has also been praised by the critics, despite its campy tone that is irreconcilable with modern versions of the character.
+Retrospectively, the film has also been praised by critics despite its campy, irreconcilable tone with modern character versions.

 Bill Gibron of Filmcritic.com gave the film 3 out of 5 stars: “Unlike other attempts at bringing these characters to life…the TV cast really captures the inherent insanity of the roles.”
-Variety stated in their review that “the intense innocent enthusiasm of Cesar Romero, Burgess Meredith and Frank Gorshin as the three criminals is balanced against the innocent calm of Adam West and Burt Ward, Batman and Robin respectively.”
+Variety stated in their review that “the intense innocent enthusiasm of Cesar Romero, Burgess Meredith, and Frank Gorshin as the three criminals are balanced against the innocent calm of Adam West and Burt Ward, Batman, and Robin, respectively.”

 How was Adam West received as Batman?

 Adam West was well-received as Batman at the time and was extremely popular.
-Despite the campy, comedic element to the show, it was extremely popular and was the ultimate contemporary adaptation of Batman.
-Despite the character becoming darker and deeper as the years passed, Adam West’s interpretation remained in favour with both critics and fans, who still praise the performance and West as a great Batman.
+Despite the campy, comedic element of the show, it was extremely popular and was the ultimate contemporary adaptation of Batman.
+Despite the character becoming darker and deeper as the years passed, Adam West’s interpretation remained in favor with both critics and fans, who still praise the performance and West as a great Batman.